andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Metrics.md

 Labeling Factor Levels
 ----------------------

 Review of the item reference [cards](http://statcanvas.net/thesis/databox/) shows that initially, all items were recorded on some discrete scale, either counting occasions or assigning an intiger to a category of response.
-However, data were saved as a numerical value or an intigers to optimize storage
+However, data were saved as numerical values or intigers

 ``` {.r}
 ds<- dsL[,1:(ncol(dsL)/2)]# selects the first half of variables